Spikes-2212-Programming-Guild/SpikesLib2/README.md

 SpikesLib is a library that extends [WPILib](https://github.com/wpilibsuite/allwpilib) written by the FRC team The Spikes#2212.

 ## 2022 Season

+Spikeslib has been updated to support WPILib 2022.

+## 2020 Season

-SpikesLib had been moved to this repository for the 2020 season.
-It has since been updated to WPILib 2022 beta 4. <br>
+For this season, SpikesLib has been moved to this repository due to the extensive changes in WPILib. <br>
-The old version (2019) is still available at the [old repository](https://github.com/Spikes-2212-Programming-Guild/SpikesLib)
+The old version is still available at the [old repository](https://github.com/Spikes-2212-Programming-Guild/SpikesLib)

 ## Packages